 - Experienced, international, engaged team.
 We are from Croatia, Germany, the Netherlands, New Zealand, Northern Ireland, and Poland, with decades of experience in design and development between us.
 Currently we have team members working from Germany, Poland, and Northern Ireland.

-- Full-time, either remote (worldwide) or in Berlin.
+- Full-time remote (anywhere between UTC-3 and UTC+5) or in Berlin.